Jason-zyshen/grand-mes/README.md

 # Bugs and requirements

-- [ ] Craft can not accept one procedrue
+- [ ] Craft can not accept one procedure
 - [ ] Update BOM, craft, order
 - [ ] Control outputs in a complex process
 - [ ] Do not display Delete button when create an item
 - [ ] Move create button into toolbar
+- [ ] Missing "key" prop for element in iterator
+- [ ] Use table head to select certain columns of data
+- [ ] Use dictionary to rename table head